July 10, 2020 - November 30, 2020

 Rochester Contemporary Art Center (RoCo), The National Susan B. Anthony Museum & House, and SewGreen Rochester present a new public art installation celebrating the major women’s rights anniversaries being celebrated this year.
 "Underpin and Overcoat", by artists Amelia Toelke and Andrea Miller explores the idea of jewelry as signage, which wearers adorn for both themselves and for others.
 Inspired by the objects Suffragists often made - such as pins, ribbons, sashes, and medals - "Underpin and Overcoat" gives greater presence to jewelry and wearable objects that are tools for protest, action, and identity-formation.

 This public installation takes the form of oversized buttons that are proportionally scaled to ornament several Rochester buildings.
-Incorporating expressions, icons, sayings, and slogan, these buttons will be affixed to several building facades between Rochester Contemporary Art Center (137 East Ave.) and Susan B. Anthony Museum and House (17 Madison St.), Sew Green (438 West Main St.).
-"Underpin and Overcoat" aims to unify the public, inspire action, bring joy, and create a space for viewers to insert their own messages and ideals.
+Incorporating expressions, icons, sayings, and slogan, these buttons are affixed to several building facades between Rochester Contemporary Art Center (137 East Ave.) and Susan B. Anthony Museum and House (17 Madison St.), including 17 East Main St., Sew Green (438 West Main St.), and 36 King St. "Underpin and Overcoat" aims to unify the public, inspire action, bring joy, and create a space for viewers to insert their own messages and ideals.
 The work aims to help us discuss opposing views, ask questions, and find commonality in shared sentiments.
 During this critical political season, Underpin and Overcoat enlarges the intersection of jewelry, political history, and social justice on the streets – much as the Suffragists did themselves.

 The artists also invited local artists and organizations to contribute designs for some of the buttons to provide a platform for additional voices.
 Contributors include Amanda Chestnut, Tania Day, Stephen Dorobiala/Thievin’ Stephen, Erica Jae, Abiose Spriggs, and the Seneca Art & Culture Center at Ganondagan.